Share Your CraftCheck out these Potato Salad Recipes shared by the ThriftyFun community!

 Traditional potato salad tastes great but it's loaded down with calories.
 In this recipe, the fat has been pared down and the flavour is pumped so it is picnic perfect.

 When my mother made potato salad, she boiled the potatoes whole and then peeled them.
 Her potato salad was so good.
-When I want to make a batch of potato salad, I cook the potatoes in the skin like she did.

 For a really creamy potato or macaroni salad, add a tablespoon or two of sour cream.